Welcome to the Virtual Salmon Heroes Resource Page!

 On this page you will find information and links for everything you need for your Virtual Salmon Heroes Experience.
 If you have any questions about the materials, please contact our Programs Coordinator: Rosie@EnvironmentalScienceCenter.org

-Printed copies of these field journals, along with polarized salmon viewing glasses, are available for each student who is registered for Salmon Heroes.
+Printed copies of these field journals, along with polarized salmon viewing glasses, are available for each student who is registered for the Salmon Heroes program at our field study locations in south King County, Washington.
 Please contact Rosie at Rosie@EnvironmentalScienceCenter.org to arrange drop-offs for your school.
 Digital copies of the field journals are available to be downloaded as PDFs below.
 Upon request we can also provide a Google Slides version.

 Salmon Heroes Videos